Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Which Caribbean countries have data protection legislation?

-Jamaica (Data Protection Act 2020, in force 2023), Trinidad and Tobago (Data Protection Act 2011), and Barbados (Data Protection Act 2019) have the most developed frameworks in the anglophone Caribbean.
-The majority of CARICOM member states, including Guyana, St. Lucia, Dominica, Grenada, and the Bahamas, have no comprehensive data protection legislation as of mid-2026.
+Jamaica (Data Protection Act 2020, in force 2023), Trinidad and Tobago (Data Protection Act 2011), Barbados (Data Protection Act 2019), and Guyana (Data Protection Act 2023) have data protection legislation, with Jamaica's framework the most developed in the anglophone Caribbean.
+Several other CARICOM member states, including St. Lucia, Dominica, Grenada, and the Bahamas, have no broad, modern data protection legislation as of mid-2026.

 Does GDPR apply to Caribbean organisations?